shirat74/dvipdfm-x/README.md

 ## CJK Support

 There are various extensions made for dvipdfmx to support CJK languages.

 ### Legacy Multibyte Encodings

-Dvipdfmx has an extensible support for encoding by means of The PostScript CMap Resource.
+Dvipdfmx has an extensible support for encodings by means of The PostScript CMap Resource.
 Just like `enc` files for 8-bit encodings, one can write their own custom CMap files to support custom encodings.
-See, Adobe's technical note for details on CMap PostScript Resources.
+See, Adobe's technical note for details on CMap Resources.
 Adobe provides a set of CMap files necessary for processing various CJK encodings.
 See, section of "PostScript CMap Resources".

 ### Vertical Writing

 Dvipdfmx supports vertical writing extension used by pTeX and upTeX.
 A DVI instruction to set writing mode is supported.
+OpenType Layout GSUB Feature is supported for selecting vertical version of glyphs.

 ## Unicode Support